Jollywatt/typst-fletcher/README.template.md

 - Add `label-wrapper` option to allow changing the label inset, outline stroke, and so on (#26).
 - Add `label-size` option to control default edge label text size (#35)
 - Add `trapezium` node shape.
+- Disallow string labels to be passed as positional arguments to `edge()` (to eliminate ambiguity).
+Used named argument or pass content instead.

 ### 0.4.5